darkin100/i-am-committed/readme.md

 # I Am Committed

+## An AI micro bot for generating Git Commits

 This project is an experimentation into AI.
 Specifically I am looking to understand AI tools better to answer 2 questions.

 1. Are AI Coding tools any good and do they make me more productive?